highchair/artinruins-com/_property/vanity-fair.md

 imagescredit: 'Postcards from various auction sites and Google Image Search.'
 ---

 ### Reason for Demolition

 In direct competition with the nearby [Crescent Park]({% link _property/crescent-park.md %}), construction begins on a new amusement park to be called **Vanity Fair**.
-Developers must have seen how successful Crescent Park was an speculated they could one-up it.
+Developers must have seen how successful Crescent Park was and speculated they could one-up it.
 Architects and designers Copeland and Dole are hired to design the park.
 A bit further north in Boston’s Revere Beach, this duo was designing another park with many similarities for the Point of Pines Attraction Company.
 That park never opened.

 Vanity Fair was America’s first theme park designed from scratch and it attracted 40,000 visitors on its first day.
 Three months later, the stock market crashed in the Great Panic of 1907.
-In 1910, only 3 years after opening, attendance flounders and the park is haunted by bankruptcy.
-Perhaps it was too much in competition with its older but more loved sister park.
-A fire in 1912 almost destroys everything and the park closes for good.
+In 1910, on the fourth season after opening, attendance flounders and the park is haunted by bankruptcy.
+A small fire in May 1910 didn’t affect operations but the park did close at the end of that season[^1].
+During 1911 and 1912, the park was dismantled and many reusable features were purchased and shipped to Rocky Point and to a wide range of other places.

+[^1]: Many sources mention a fire in 1912 as one that happened at Vanity Fair.
+In fact, it was at the Boyden Heights park, just down the coast a bit, which had closed two years earlier in 1910.

 ### Current Events